 High Temp Fade & Short Spiked Wavy Hair

-You’ve heard about the mohawk, and you’ve likely also heard about fading — but have you ever heard of the mohawk fade?
-If not, you’re missing out.
-This short hairstyle gives you everything you love about mohawks and the style everyone hopes to achieve with a good fade.
+You know what the mohawk is and likely know a thing or two about fading as well, but have you heard of the mohawk fade?
+If not, you’re missing out!
+This short style provides you with all the things you love about the mohawk and all the most popular aspects of the fades that everyone wants.

 Short & Spiked Mohawk

 If you aren't sure what to get at all, then try going for a short and spiked mohawk look.
 It's not too bold, not too low-key, is relatively low-maintenance, and can even be styled into other hairstyles when grown out thanks to the top not being much longer than the sides.